More people own a mobile device than a toothbrush, estimates show.

 As retailers strive to remove all speed humps from the mobile shopping journey, soon every online mobile moment will be shoppable, said Carolyn Breeze, head of Braintree Australia, a PayPal-owned payments provider.

-“This approach to shopping saves time for the consumer as they don’t have to go through the arduous process of looking up a merchant, selecting the item they saw, and paying from there,” she told CMO by Adobe.
+“This approach to shopping saves time for the consumer as they don’t have to go through the arduous process of looking up a merchant, selecting the item they saw, and paying from there,” she told CMO.com.

 That means if a person sends a friend a picture of a cool pair of sneakers on WhatsApp, the buy button will be right there in the app.
 The friend won’t have to go hunting.